 The Steam Deck can also be spec'd with either 64GB of eMMC storage or 256/512GB of NVMe storage.
 There's a microSD card slot for additional expansion.

 The device will house a 40 watt-hour battery, which promises several hours of play for "most games."
-Lighter games or web browsing should net 7-8 hours of battery.
+Lighter games or web browsing should net 7 to 8 hours of battery.

 According to the FAQ, the Steam Deck is ultimately a PC running Steam OS, and "you can install third party software and operating systems."
 In a video interview by IGN, Valve developers confirmed that because the Steam Deck is running Linux, it will also be possible to install the Epic Games Store.
 We've got an explainer on Steam OS and the underlying Proton technology that will allow the Steam Deck to play many Windows-only games.

 A recent developer event held by Valve saw the gaming giant provide a load of new information around the Steam Deck's capabilities as well as a limitation or two.

 Steam Deck games and compatibility